KaroliShp/wsb-stonks/README.md

 # WSB stonks

+Check our project out at [https://wsb-stonks-271205.appspot.com/](https://wsb-stonks-271205.appspot.com/)

+## About
+We are scraping r/WSB subreddit and doing some interesting NLP analysis about stock mentions, their popularity across time, and keyword mentions.

+To achieve this, we have created a Flask API that handles interaction with MongoDB NoSQL database and schedules cron jobs to scrape r/WSB with Reddit API.
+The visualizations of the data are rendered by a React web app, which accesses Flask API via proxy.
+Both frontend and backend services are hosted on GCP App Engine Standard serverless computing environment, while for MongoDB service, we use a MongoDB Atlas cloud cluster.

 ## To run locally:
 Step 0:
 - comment out line 2 in backend/app/tasks/nlp_engine/analysis.py (if you downloaded NLTK data to some central location on your machine)